lvanschilfgaarde/lordcephei.github.io/pages/cl_general.md

 In the example above, “-vns=4 -vnm=5“ assigns variables ns and nm to 4 and 5, respectively, while “--rpos=pos” tells lmf to read site positions from file pos.cafeas.

-You can also put these switches in the CMD category in the input file.
-The function is similar to a command-line argument, but not identical since the preprocessor has already read the input file before the “CMD” switches are read.
-Thus the "-v” and “-c” variable declarations may behave somewhat differently.

 ##### _Switches Common to Most or All Programs_

     --h             lists command-line switches for that program and quits.  (warning: sometimes documentation
                     is slightly out of date)

-	--input         same as turning on HELP=T in category IO; see HELP= in the description of the IO category above.
+	--input         Lists tags (categories and tokens) a program will read.
+Same as turning on HELP=T in category IO; see HELP= in the description of the IO category.

-	--show          same as turning on SHOW=T in category IO; see SHOW= in the description of the IO category above.

-	--showp         prints out input file after having run through the preprocessor, and exits.
+	--showp         Prints out input file after after parsing by preprocessor, and exits.
 This can be useful because it shows the action of the preprocessor.
 When trying to parse a
-                    complicated input file, it is often simpler to run it through the preprocessor, and use the output of the preprocessor as the input file
+                    complicated input file, it can be simpler to run it through the preprocessor, and use the output of the preprocessor as the input file

+	--show          Prints the input file parsing by preprocessor (similar to --showp), and the value of the tags the program has parsed or will take as defaults.

+	--show=2        Same as --show, except program exits after printing out results of parsing the input file.

+			Same as turning on SHOW=T in category IO; see SHOW= in the description of the IO category.
 	--pr#1[,#2]     sets print verbosities, overriding any
      -pr#1[,#2]     specification in the input file's IO category.
                     #2 is verbosity for the potential generation